TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/matlab/index.md

 {% endraw %}

-Fibonacci in Matlab was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

 - Gabi Herman
 - gabiherman

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 05 2019 15:10:54.
 The solution was first committed on Oct 24 2019 15:37:31.
 As a result, documentation below may be outdated.